paespi0/apim-landing-zone-accelerator/docs/test-coverage-map.md

 *Comprehensive overview of automated testing capabilities for all APIM artifacts*

+> **📝 Note**: The `artifacts/subscriptions/test.json` file is a demo file used to demonstrate security guard functionality.
+It should be removed by enterprise customers before production use.
+See [DEVON-SETUP.md](../DEVON-SETUP.md) for details.

 ## Artifact Testing Overview

 | Artifact Type      | Testability       | Test Strategy                                                                                                                  |